connectivecpp/utility-rack/README.md

 ## General Utilities

-### Shared Buffer

-Reference counted byte buffer classes are a direct dependency in the API of the Chops Net IP library, but can be useful in other contexts.
-These classes are based on example code inside Chris Kohlhoff's Asio library (see [References](doc/references.md)).

 ### Repeat

 Repeat is a function template to abstract and simplify loops that repeat N times, from Vittorio Romeo (see [References](doc/references.md)).
 The C++ range based `for` doesn't directly allow N repetitions of code.
 Vittorio's utility fills that gap.